SemenovLab/SpatialCells/docs/quickstart.rst

 ------------

 SpatialCells can currently only be installed from source.
-To install, download the repository and run the following commands from the root directory of SpatialCells:
+To install, download code from the `repository <https://github.com/SemenovLab/SpatialCells>`_ and change to the code folder.

+Run the following commands from the root directory of SpatialCells:

 .. code-block::

+    download code from `conda <https://github.com/SemenovLab/SpatialCells>`_.
     pip install -r requirements.txt
     pip install .